igorbonadio/haskell-problems/list/README.md

 ## H99-1

-Find the last element of a list
+Find the last element of a list.

 _Level_: 1